Talukder0429/so3ic/client/README.md

-# Star Ocean 3 - Item Creation Calculator
+# Star Ocean 3: Till the End of Time - Item Creation Calculator